munna19/calculator_in_javafx/README.md

 # calculator_in_javafx
-this project made by javafx language
+this project made with java language using library JavaFX